kshitijk4poor/GSoC-report/README.md

 ### Contributions beyond the proposal

-In addition to my proposed contributions, I identify and address several other areas for improvement, demonstrating my proactive approach and commitment to the project:
+In addition to my proposed contributions, I identified and addressed several other areas for improvement, demonstrating my proactive approach and commitment to the project:

 - [X] Startup Process Optimization: Identified slow startup times as a pain point for users.
 Streamlined the startup process, reducing initialization times and improving operational efficiency, leading to a faster, more reliable user experience (PR [#1195](https://github.com/CERT-Polska/Artemis/pull/1195)).
 - [X] Routine Dependency Upgrades: Identified that Artemis lacked up-to-date dependencies, which posed potential security and performance risks.
 To address this, I created a CI/CD pipeline that automates the regular upgrading of dependencies.
 This initiative ensures that Artemis consistently remains secure, robust, and aligned with the latest industry standards (PR [#1122](https://github.com/CERT-Polska/Artemis/pull/1122)).